TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Index

+You might also like Supermoon November 14, 2016

+On November 14, 2016, the Full Moon is at its closest to Earth since 1948, making it a record Supermoon. more

-You might also like 5 Fridays, Saturdays &.
+5 Fridays, Saturdays &.
 Sundays: Not 823 Years Apart

 5 Fridays, 5 Saturdays, and 5 Sundays in the same month happens only every 823 years?
 This popular urban myth is precisely that: a myth. more